nicolascalo/biomedical_data_pipelines/phage_display_sanger_sequencing/Readme.md

 - Reproducibility of the analysis and traceability of the raw data
 - Automated data processing and interactive display of the results

-# Action
+# :point_right: Action

-## Open source and free-to-use software ecosystem
+## :computer: Open source and free-to-use software ecosystem

 - R and RStudio (for parametrized R-markdown reporting)
 - DT for interactive tables

-## Ease of use for users with limited skills in computers use
+## :girl::boy: Ease of use for users with limited skills in computers use

 - "One click" analysis of the results
 - Direct processing of unmodified .fasta raw data files from the sequencing provider